Patriotic Order Sons of America Washington Camp 422

+The Patriotic Order Sons of America Washington Camp 422, also known as the Women's Society of Christian Service Hall, is an historic, American building that is located in Dreher Township, Wayne County, Pennsylvania.

+It was listed on the National Register of Historic Places in 2010.

+History and architectural features

-Patriotic Order Sons of America Washington Camp 422, also known as the Women's Society of Christian Service Hall, is a historic building located in Dreher Township, Wayne County, Pennsylvania.
-It was built in 1904, as a meeting hall for the local chapter of the Patriotic Order Sons of America.
-It is a two-story, rectangular wood-frame building measuring approximately 22 feet wide and 44 feet deep.
+Built in 1904, as a meeting hall for the local chapter of the Patriotic Order Sons of America, this historic structure is a two-story, rectangular, wood-frame building that measures approximately twenty-two feet wide and forty-four feet deep.
 A one-story addition was built in 1999.
 The building houses the Greene-Dreher Historical Society's artifact collection.

 It was listed on the National Register of Historic Places in 2010.